-This post was generously written by SmartUp Founder and Visionary Jonathan Littman.
+This post,”Surfing at the Office” was generously written by SmartUp Founder and Visionary Jonathan Littman.

 Joel Heath slammed into his own personal pain point at his desk job.
 After a decade in motion, working and playing in the all-year mountain paradise of Vail, Colorado, he’d taken a corporate job with a hot athletic shoe firm.
 He rose to president, but the long hours took their toll, and suddenly he was hurting.
 That backache might have sent him crawling to the doctor or gulping down pain pills.
 Instead, it spurred him to explore whether the traditional work environment needed shaking up.

 Joel gave few early indications that he would one day disrupt office ergonomics.
 He grew up in beautiful Boulder, Colorado, a competitive swimmer, with a deep love of the outdoors.
 Upon earning a degree in business he had a simple goal: to get into traditional ski mountain management by taking a job at Vail’s ski school.
 But then, a chance internship at the local tourism bureau gave him a taste of a fresh, fast developing trend.
 Adventure sports were soaring in popularity, and Joel spied an opportunity to entirely reimagine the mountain experience.
 He founded the Mountain Games, and launched his first company, Untraditional Marketing, Inc.